 Students are taught through the literature texts which will always include a 19the century novel, a Shakespeare play and a modern text as well as an anthology of poetry on the broad themes of power and conflict.
 We use these texts as well as a variety of literary non-fiction to practise the skills required for both English Language and English Literature.

 Students also study the craft of writing for a variety of purposes.
 Technical accuracy in students’ work now has greater emphasis and is 20% of the final GCSE English Language grade, so it is vital that students are able to correctly use a range of sentence structures, punctuation and vocabulary for effect in a range of different texts.

-At KS5 we offer two A-levels.
+At KS5 we offer three A-levels.

 Paper 1 is entitled ‘Love through the Ages’ and involves the study of a Shakespeare play; ‘Othello’; an anthology of poems, with love and relationships as their theme, and ‘The Great Gatsby’.